 Tours to the Valley of Flowers and Side Trips

 Blue Poppy Holidays has more than 10 years experience in trekking to The Valley of Flowers, and the owner is passionate about the area and nature.
-The company runs regular premium fixed departure tours every year and their website is full of helpful information.
+The company runs regular premium fixed departure tours every year from Haridwar, and their website is full of helpful information.
 The tours are priced higher than other companies (and not everyone is satisfied with the service.
 You can read about some issues in this review).
 However, they allow two days at the Valley of Flowers instead of one, and are the only company that does this.
 Their first tour departs on June 17, 2018 and there are frequent departures up until September 23, 2018.

-Other local tour companies that are recommended include Nandadevi Trek n Tours, Adventure Trekking, and Himalayan Snow Runner.
+Other local tour companies that are recommended include Nandadevi Trek n Tours and Himalayan Snow Runner.
 Popular adventure company Thrillophilia also offers trips.
 Make sure you check out the details of what each provides in comparison to the cost.